Reconnecting With Our True Nature

 Not surprisingly, in a society where Americans spend 10 hours a day looking at electronic screens, 93 percent of their time indoors, and report more loneliness, depression and anxiety than ever before, we are reassessing our need for the nature we abandoned.
 We are looking back to Mother Nature to find our way again.

-There is a wealth of data and evidence being generated across the globe on the positive impact on our mind, spirt and body of humans being in nature.
-Over the past 30 years, Japan has developed a certified medical specialty of evidence-based therapeutic nature activities based on shinrin-yoku, which is clumsily translated as “forest bathing.”
-Shinrin-yoku is more appropriately translated as “forest medicine.”
+There is a wealth of data and evidence being generated across the globe on the positive impact on our mind, spirit and body of humans being in nature.
+Over the past 30 years, Japan has developed a medical specialty of evidence-based therapeutic nature activities based on shinrin-yoku, which is literally translated as “forest bathing.”
+Shinrin-yoku's definition has been expanded and is now referred to as “forest medicine.”

 Dr. Qing Lee, Chairman of the Japanese Society for Forest Medicine, refers to the Japanese word yugen, a term for feelings that are too deep for words, that give us a profound sense of the beauty and mystery of the universe.
 Using all five senses, forest bathers mindfully take in nature in such a focused way as to connect deeply to the natural world and the web of life.
 And to experience yugen.

 If this all sounds like tree-hugger magic, there is actually hard evidence behind it resulting from hundreds of published scientific studies.
 Dr. Lee and his colleagues have volumes of data built from three decades of research.
 By implementing surveys and monitoring vital signs, research teams have documented the positive effects of mindfully being in the forest: elevated mood, more consistent sleep patterns, reduction in the stress hormone cortisol, boosting of the immune system and lowering of heart rate and blood pressure.
 The Japanese have designed a network of 62 certified forest therapy bases and they are used each year by between 2.5 and 5 million people, many directed to go out in nature by their physician.